mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

     width: 30px;
   }

+  #promise-wrapper-comparison td {
+    vertical-align: top;
+    line-height: 1.2;
+    padding: 0.5em;
+  }
 </style>

 <p> </p>

 Explanation of criteria:

-- **Dependencies**: the size of dependencies you have to pull.
+- **Dependency size**: the size of dependencies you have to pull.
-- **Previous state**: how easy it is to access the previous state of the promise after restarting.
 - **Boilerplate**: how much code you need to write to make it work.
 - **Autostart**: whether the promise starts automatically when accessed from a template.
 - **Restart**: how easy it is to restart the promise.
-- **Lifecycle**: whether you need to care about not mutating our component from the promise callback.
 - **Modern**: how soon this approach will be phased out.
 - **Hidden complexity**: the amount of black box black magic that you need to be aware of to avoid frustration.
-- **Useable in JS**: whether promise values can be accessed from your component's JavaScript code.
+- **Auto cleanup**: takes care of cleanup when the parent object is destroyed.
+- **Additional**: extra features result in a higher score, extra trouble results in a lower score.

 ## Conclusion